LPAndersson/SIML/docs/01-likelihood.md

 ## Mathematical aside: Taylor expansion

+In this section we see how to approximate functions by polynomials.
+This will be useful when we search for the asymptotic distribution of the MLE.

 We would like to approximate a function $f(x)$ by a polynomial $p(x)$ of degree $n$, around a point $x_0$.
 That is, if $x\approx x_0$ we would like $f(x)\approx p(x)$.
 How should we choose $p(x)$?

 Let us write